Olical/EventEmitter/docs/guide.md

 ### Browser via AMD

 I love AMD, so I implemented it in EventEmitter.
-If the script is loaded into a page containing an AMD loaded then it will not be placed in the global namespace as it usually is.
+If the script is loaded into a page containing an AMD loader (such as [RequireJS](http://requirejs.org/)) then it will not be placed in the global namespace as it usually is.
 Instead it must be accessed via AMD like this.

     require(['EventEmitter'], function(EventEmitter) {
         var ee = new EventEmitter();